C Programming Data Types

-Keyword char is used for declaring the variable of character type.
+Keyword char is used for declaring character type variables.
 For example:

 Qualifiers alters the meaning of base data types to yield a new data type.

-Size qualifiers alters the size of basic data type.
-The keywords long and short are two size qualifiers.
+Size qualifiers alters the size of a basic type.
+There are two size qualifiers, long and short.
 For example:

-The value of p cannot be changed in the program.
+The value of cost cannot be changed in the program.

-A variable should be declared volatile whenever its value can be changed by some external sources outside program.
-Keyword volatile is used to indicate volatile variable.
+A variable should be declared volatile whenever its value can be changed by some external sources outside the program.
+Keyword volatile is used for creating volatile variables.